Bombay Bakery: History

 Bombay Bakery was founded by Pahlajrai Gangaram Thadani in 1911.
-Thadani, a Hindu Amil, was from Dadu, Sindh.
+Thadani, a Sindhi Hindu, was from Dadu, Sindh.

 In 1948, Pahlajrai Gangaram Thadani died and his son Kishinchand Thadani became the owner.
 He expanded the business and wrote a number of recipes.

 In 1960, his son, Kumar Thadani took over the business.
 He remained unmarried throughout his life, adopted a son, Salman Shaikh, who was converted to Islam after his death in 2010.

 In 2014, a previously secret recipe was made public by a former baker.

+In 2025, after hostilities between Pakistan and India, Karachi Bakery (Hyderabad, India) was attacked by mob, which produced a show of support for Bombay bakery in the city of Hyderabad (Pakistan) as well as around Pakistan.